Braised steak and onions in slow cooker

 This was the cut I used to cook in the Dutch oven:

-Both these cuts of meat are perfect for braising and slow cooking and will give you a pulled beef type of result, which is known in Holland as ‘draadjesvlees’.
+Both these cuts of meat are perfect for braising and will give you a pulled beef result.
+This is known in Holland as ‘draadjesvlees’.
 This literally means ‘thread meat’ – when the meat forms a wire-like shape, like pulled beef.
 It is also known as ‘stoofvlees’, from the Dutch ‘stoven’ which means to stew.

 Effectively this is the same as braised steak – meat that has been cooked in a covered pot with some liquid to create melt-in-your-mouth tender deliciousness.

 How to cook braised steak